dykesb/dykesb-src/content/courses/sta312/index.md

 ### Major Project

-Throughout the semester, you will work on a single statistical computing project (on your own or in a group).
+Throughout the semester, you will work on a single statistical project (on your own or in a group).
 We will determine the parameters of this project together early in the semester.

 ### Course Grading